schemburkar/octocat.dev/_posts/encrypt-data-in-dotnet-and-node-aes-gcm.md

 With front end frameworks supporting server side rendering, it should be possible to decrypt data sent from your API server in encrypted format.
 This requires support from both .NET and frontend server codebases like Node.

-We can encrypt or decrypt data with multiple alorithims.
-For this post I am using AES GCM that is more secure than other alogorithms.
+We can encrypt or decrypt data with multiple algorithms.
+For this post I am using AES GCM that is more secure than other algorithms.

 ## Encryption in .NET

 For Encryption, data is in form of `ReadOnlySpan<byte>`.
-If you have plain text or serialized JSON data, Convert it to bytes using UTF8 encoding.
+If you have plain text or serialized JSON data, convert it to bytes using UTF8 encoding.

 ```csharp
 var data = System.Text.Encoding.UTF8.GetBytes(json);